 Routine dental care is important to maintaining good oral health.
 Removing mineralized plaque that may develop even after regular brushing.
 Flossing, particularly in areas that are difficult to reach are important to clean.
 So generally, professional cleaning every six months is recommended to maintain a healthy smile.
 Patients with medical conditions, on the contrary, may need more focused professional cleanings to provide extra care.

 Gum disease is an infection that affects the gums and jaw bone.
 This can lead to a loss of gum and teeth.
 There are two major stages — gingivitis and periodontitis.
 Gingivitis is milder and often reversible.
 Periodontal disease is often more severe.
-For improvement, gum surgery may be necessary in order to reverse the effect of the disease.
+For improvement, gum treatment may be necessary in order to reverse the effect of the disease.